2sic/2sxc-docs/2sxc Docs Generator/basics/data-formats/json-v01/index.md

 #### All values have language information

 As we're usually working with real-life content-items, multi-language is always a concern.
 Because of this, every value is multi-language by default.
 If the language code is *, that means that this value is the default/fallback value for all languages.
+See [](xref:Basics.DataFormats.JsonV1.Value)

 #### Metadata is a Recursive List of Entities

 2sxc and the EAV is all about real-life content-management.
 As such, many pieces of information have more information attached, called Metadata.
 Metadata-items could themselves have their own Metadata, which is then of course attached as well.
+See [](xref:Basics.DataFormats.JsonV1.Metadata)

 ## Limitations

 As of now (2sxc 9.7) such a package can only contain 1 root item (a content-type or an entity).
 Future versions may enhance this.

 ## Read also